matrix-org/setup-python-poetry/README.md

 The Python and Poetry versions to are configurable: see `action.yaml` for details.

 This particular action is loosely based on [`snok/install-poetry`](https://github.com/snok/install-poetry): in particular, the advice from its README on handling caching.

+# Releasing

+Follow the advice given on the [backend-meta](https://github.com/matrix-org/backend-meta#releases) repo.